scholz-lab/PharaGlow/README.md

 ### Installation
-1. clone PharaGlow repository in your local directory
+1. Clone PharaGlow repository in your local directory
 ```
 git clone [...]
 ```